 9 are for use ONLY within a full-width section.

 Edit a module in Divi Builder

-A light box opens, enabling you to edit the contents of that module.
+A lightbox opens, enabling you to edit the contents of that module.

 Editing a text module in Divi Builder

-- You must also click UPDATE on the page to save that or you will lose your work.
+- You must also click UPDATE on the WordPress page to save the work.

 Now check the public side of the site.
 Hit REFRESH (F5) when viewing the page to see your changes.
-There you have it!

 Edit an image module in Divi Builder